rp5518/First_Map_MapBox/README.md

 The marker’s data is stored at: https://console.firebase.google.com The final map can be accessed at: https://map2canvass.com My map2canvass name domain is saved in Cloudflare.
 I do not have a password.
 I just login with Google.

+## Understanding Domain Name Assignments
+    CNAME Type (Cononical Name) = www
+    "A" Name Type (address Name) = map2canvass.com www.map2canvass.com maps to: rp5518.github.io
+    map2canvass.com inside of Github maps to one of four servers: 185.199.108.153 or 185.199.109.153 or 185.199.110.153 or 185.199.111.153
+    The apex domain (also called a "root domain" or "naked domain") is your domain name without any subdomain prefix apex domain = map2canvass.com